danieldelcore/trousers/README.md

 **Can't you do this in styled-components and emotion?**

 This can most certainly be done in styled-components and emotion!
 They are both great libraries, packed with loads of features.
-Trousers on the otherhand, aims to be a little more simple and oppinionated, it urges you to be deliberate about how styles are defined for particular states so that they can be clearer and more maintainable.
+Trousers on the other hand, aims to be a little more simple and opinionated, it urges you to be deliberate about how styles are defined for particular states so that they can be clearer and more maintainable.

 **What does this have to do with hooks?
 Can we not compute the classname from a plain-old JS function?**

-The reason Trousers is a hook was so it could access (consume) the context from within the library, without exposing that implmentation detail to the user.
+The reason Trousers is a hook was so it could access (consume) the context from within the library, without exposing that implementation detail to the user.
 Otherwise you would have to wrap or access the context manually and pass it into Trousers.
 There are also plans on leverage hooks more down the line to enable a few new features.

 ## Resources